kabanero-io/docs/README.md

 # How to contribute to the documentation

+## Before You Start
+  * Click the `fork` button to create your fork of the `docs` repo.
+Make changes on your fork then open a pull request against `kabanero-io/docs:master` when you're ready for the changes to be reviewed and merged.

 ## Doc format

 You have 2 options when creating docs: Markdown and AsciiDoc.